lamalab-org/xtal2txt/docs/usage.md

 All `Xtal2txtTokenizer` instances inherit from {ref}`PreTrainedTokenizer <regression_transformer>` and accept arguments compatible with the HuggingFace tokenizer.

-## Tokenizers with special Number tokenization
+## Tokenizers with special number tokenization

 The `special_num_token` argument (by default `False`) can be set to true to tokenize numbers in a special way as designed and implemented by {ref}`RegressionTransformer <regression_transformer>`.